“The Execution of Stepan Razin”. Op. 119. Cantata. Score.

 Cantata for bass soloist, mixed choir and orchestra.
 Op.
 119.

-Edited by Victor Ekimovsky.
+Edited by Sergei Chebotaryov.
 Explanatory article by Svetlana Lashchenko.
+Editor-in-chief Victor Ekimovsky.

 Cantata for bass soloist, mixed chorus and orchestra (with 2 harps and piano), to the text of a narrative poem by Yevgeni Yevtushenko, taken from the series The Bratsk Hydro-electric Power Station.